-The GLO program is partnering with the Harris County Public Defender's Office and will be presenting a Know Your Rights educational campaign for students at Worhting High School on Friday Octoiber 15th.
+The GLO program is partnering with the Harris County Public Defender's Office and will be presenting a Know Your Rights educational campaign for students at Worthing High School on Friday October 15th.
 This one-day event will present students with invaluable education about their rights when dealing with Law Enforcement and the Justice System.

 MEET THE GLO STAFF

 Organization: Community Volunteer